-Interstate Commission for Juveniles Opinion Number: 01-2018 Page Number: 2 ICJ Advisory Opinion Issued by: Executive Director: MaryLee Underwood Chief Legal Counsel: Richard L. Masters Dated: Description : Is a sending state required to transfer supervision of a juvenile adjudicated there for an offense but who resides with a parent in the receiving state in a case where the parent may be homeless?
+ICJ Advisory Opinion Issued by:

+Executive Director: MaryLee Underwood Chief Legal Counsel: Richard L. Masters

+Description: Is a sending state required to transfer supervision of a juvenile adjudicated there for an offense but who resides with a parent in the receiving state in a case where the parent may be homeless?
 If so, can enforcement action be taken if the sending state refuses to implement the transfer under the ICJ?
-January 25, 2018 carrying out of its functions

-16. To perform such functions as may be necessary or appropriate to achieve the purposes of this compact.
+- 8. To establish and appoint committees and hire staff which it deems necessary for the carrying out of its functions - 16.
+To perform such functions as may be necessary or appropriate to achieve the purposes of this compact.